trepmal/image-gen/readme.md

 This was created from a half-formed idea I had.
 As such, it doesn't have a clear use as-is, but should be extendable should I or you get around to that.

 Essentially, you can fill in some options and generate an image.
 The image will then be added to the Media Library.
-After generating images you can attach them to post with the `attach` WP-CLI command.
+After generating images you can attach them to posts with the `attach` WP-CLI command.

 This image was actually generated: